 Please make checks payable to the Kids Co-op.
 Our address is 401 Main Street, Polson, MT 59860.

 MORE INFORMATION BELOW:

 We have the momentum of creating positive change, utilizing the Co-op model and empowering the next generation in supporting our efforts to live healthier and more sustainable?
-The Kids Co-op consists of youth, up to age 25, that have a passion for business in a cooperative work environment, and working in the local food, recycling, and community service industries.
+The Kids Co-op consists of youth that have a passion for business in a cooperative work environment, and working in the local food, recycling, and community service industries.

 We're in our todder phase of accomplishing big plans to service every community in Montana with a Food Hub, where local food and products are aggregated and shared with the local people.
 Each Food Hub will have a Kids Co-op chapter.
 The Kids Co-op is owned, managed, and worked by the youth.
 It is our goal for many of the Food HUB's to be fully staffed and managed by the Kids Co-op.

 The Montana Co-op Polson HUB is the beginning of a network of food hubs that share in resources (website, transportation, programs, and services) and healthy support in the form of Local Food (fresh as possible; local vegetables picked the same day, milk the day after it's bottled, etc.; including prepared foods with home or business delivery), Exercise, Fun (music, art, dance, performances), Friendships, Youth Center & Outreach, Economic Development, & Community Development.

 The Montana Co-op's process of building community and developing new Montana Co-op Food Hubs starts with people coming together to unite their community by first identifying the needs/values, and learning to work together and stay connected in order to build a strong team.
 To gain a better understanding of this value identification and community building process, see Orton Family Foundation - Heart & Soul website: http://www.orton.org/what-we-do/what-community-heart-soul